csanz/aicontext/README.md

 - `--min`: Force generate a minimized version (in addition to current output)
 - `-s, --snap`: Create a snapshot in context/snap (not affected by --clear)
 - `--template <name>`: Save as a reusable template in ~/.aictx/templates
+- `--template-list`: View and load available templates from ~/.aictx/templates
 - `--configure`: Set up configuration
 - `--show`: Show current configuration
 - `--clear`: Remove all generated context files (preserves snapshots)